Doctor insights on:

 - Ask a doctor a question free online

 - At what age can you get lung cancer

-- Can someone get a tattoo with a defibrillator?
+- Can someone serve in the military with a heart transplant?

 - How long can someone live with a kidney transplant?